top of page

 Crystalised

-“Crystalised” is an installation of 100 cone-shaped textile sculptures ranging from 1 to 50 cm in height, which are randomly spread over cement islands on the gallery floor.
-All objects are handmade from melted synthetic fabric, holding their shape without the use of stitches or glue, revealing a hidden plastic essence of textile.
-Every piece is melted by fire and then slowly hardened and painted with watercolours and pigments.
+“Crystalised” is an installation of 100 cone-shaped textile sculptures ranging from 1 to 50 cm in height, arranged over cement islands installed on the gallery floor.
+All objects are handmade from melted synthetic fabric, that once hardened, hold their shape without the use of stitches or glue, revealing a hidden plastic essence of polyester.
+Every piece is then hand painted with pigments.

 Dimensions: 400 x 600 x 50 cm